Guide to Work, Study, Travel and Living Abroad

 Germany

-The majority of families offer monthly pocket money and also give their au pairs a monthly travel pass, including other benefits such as a contribution to course fees for language school and sometimes money for return travel at end of year.
-For these perks au pairs will be expected to hard work and probably to undertake more housework than most au pairs normally do.
+Most families offer monthly pocket money and give their au pairs a monthly travel pass, including other benefits such as a contribution to course fees for language school and sometimes money for return travel at the end of the year.
+For these perks, au pairs will be expected to do hard work and probably undertake more housework than most au pairs generally do.

 See More Websites for Au Pair Work in Germany